recoil-group/deadline-insitux-core-scripts/docs/making-mods/scripting/api.md

 -- sharedvars and sharedvars_descriptions exposes this in a simple API -- the game has over 100 changeable settings.
 Check them to make sure -- what you might want to do isn't already configurable.

+-- there is another page about this on the wiki

 for name, description in pairs(sharedvars_descriptions) do
     print(name, description) --> prints every sharedvars value